deamorim2/sdbs/introduction.rst

 In the May of 2001, `Refractions Research <http://www.refractions.net/>`_  released the first version of PostGIS.
 PostGIS 0.1 had objects, indexes and a handful of functions.
 The result was a database suitable for storage and retrieval, but not analysis.

 As the number of functions increased, the need for an organizing principle became clear.
-The "Simple Features for SQL" (:term:`SFSQL`) specification from the Open Geospatial Consortium provided such structure with guidelines for function naming and requirements.
+The "Simple Features for SQL" (`SFSQL`) specification from the Open Geospatial Consortium provided such structure with guidelines for function naming and requirements.

 With PostGIS support for simple analysis and spatial joins, `Mapserver <http://mapserver.org/>`_ became the first external application to provide visualization of data in the database.